 Query schemas and definitions should usually be defined by query consumers.

 Consumers can reject queries.
-Both rejections and retrieved information are sent back to query producers as reply messages.
+Both rejections and retrieved information are returned to query producers as reply messages.

 Replies